 Epigenetic and Transcriptomic Changes

-New evidence show epigenetic marks histone modification and DNA methylation controlling the patterns of gene expression favorable to resistance phenotypes (Kumar et al., 2021).
+New evidence shows epigenetic marks histone modification and DNA methylation controlling the patterns of gene expression favorable to resistance phenotypes (Kumar et al., 2021).
 The reversible marks can effectively control the response of the pest to biopesticides and make resistance management difficult.

 Molecular Monitoring and Resistance Management